 Lake Erie Growers Respond to Markets and Freezing Temperatures

 While the New York State wine industry has grown considerably, severe market and weather related factors pose several challenges, discussed by Kevin Martin, extension educator for the Cornell University Lake Erie Regional Grape Program.

 - Lindsay Springer Wins Top Grad Student Food Chemistry Prize

 Food Chemistry graduate student Lindsay Springer wins for her research on protein limiting tannins in red wine development, awarded by the American Chemical Society.
 For more about Springer's research visit this Student Focus article.

 The International Journal of Wine Business Research awards Lauren Thomas, Miguel Gomez, and Anna Katharine Mansfield for their paper, "The effect of tasting sheet sensory descriptors on tasting room sales."
 The article, based on tasting room surveys at six New York wineries, showed that eliminating sensory descriptors from tasting room sheets resulted in increased sales.

 - Reducing the economic impact of Grapevine Leafroll Disease in California

 Cornell University and University of California researchers quantify the economic impact of grapevine leafroll disease, a widespread viral malady that can drastically reduce a vineyard's productivity.

 VitisGen is transforming the future of the grape industry.
 In this short video industry members discuss the significance of this project and how it will shape generations to come.
-For more information about the VitisGen project click here.
+For more information, visit the VitisGen webpage.